Ichoran/teensy-stimulus/README.md

 No command or return value may be longer than 60 bytes in addition to the starting `~` and ending `$` if any.
 (So the longest possible message is 62 bytes.)

+### Identifying a Teensy Stimulus device

+If you send the command `~:`, a Teensy Stimulus device will respond with a string that starts with `~stim1.0 ` (the version number may be later) plus a device-specific identifying string (that has been set with the Teensy Stimulus EEPROM Programmer)

 ### Output channels

 Digital output channels are specified by letter, starting with `A`.
 Analog output channels are specified by number, starting with `0`.